zyyzyykk/kkTerminal/doc/en_US/README.md

 ### 💡 Function Description

-1.kkTerminal is a terminal for Web SSH connection.
-Click on the terminal icon in the upper left corner and select the connection settings to establish an SSH connection
+1. kkTerminal is a terminal for Web SSH connection.
+Click on the terminal icon in the upper-left corner and select the connection settings to establish an SSH connection

-2.Support the use of `iframe` tags in web pages for quick integration into third-party websites
+2. Support the use of `iframe` tags in web pages for quick integration into third-party websites

-3.Supports internationalization and language switching between Chinese and English
+3. Support internationalization and language switching between Chinese and English

-4.Supports local PC deployment, automatically opens browser window upon startup
+4. Support local PC deployment, automatically opens browser window upon startup

-5.Support adaptive window size and Chinese input
+5. Support adaptive window size and Chinese input

-6.Support custom preference settings, allowing users to choose the background/foreground color, font size, cursor display style and enable TCode for the terminal
+6. Support custom preference settings, allowing users to choose the background/foreground color, font size, cursor display style and enable TCode for the terminal

-7.Support restart: It will automatically restart after modifying SSH connection settings or custom preference settings, or can be manually restarted after SSH connection is disconnected
+7. Support restart: It will automatically restart after modifying SSH connection settings or custom preference settings, or can be manually restarted after SSH connection is disconnected

-8.Support copy and paste:
+8. Support copy and paste:

    - Copy: Same as `Git` terminal, selecting text will automatically copy it

    - Paste: Same as `Cmd` terminal, right-click to paste (requires browser access permission)

-9.Support file management, open the File Management Module to view, decompress, upload and download files/folders
+9. Support file management, open the File Management Module to view, decompress, upload and download files/folders

-10.Support shortcut key operations such as multiple/all file selection, copy and paste, cut, selection switch, open
+10. Support shortcut key operations such as multiple/all file selection, copy and paste, cut, selection switch, open

-11.Support file browsing and editing, modify the file and save it to a remote server using `ctrl+s`
+11. Support file browsing and editing, modify the file and save it to a remote server using `ctrl+s`

-12.Support [TCode (Terminal Code)](./TCODE.md)，which can achieve automated Workflow similar to Shell scripts through Customized TCode
+12. Support [TCode (Terminal Code)](./TCODE.md)，which can achieve automated Workflow similar to Shell scripts through Customized TCode

 ### 👨‍💻 Update Records

+##### zyyzyykk/kkterminal:3.4.5: latest

+- Add file permission editing function
+- Fix folder input upload bug caused by changing dir during upload
+- Optimize page display

-##### zyyzyykk/kkterminal:3.4.2: latest
+##### zyyzyykk/kkterminal:3.4.2:

 - Implement internationalization and support language switching between Chinese and English
 - Refactored some logic of code